 We licensed TNX-1300 from Columbia University in May 2019.
 We are developing TNX-1300 for the treatment of cocaine intoxication.
-TNX-1300 (T172R/G173Q double-mutant cocaine esterase 200 mg, i.v. solution) is a recombinant protein enzyme produced through rDNA technology in a non-disease-producing strain of E. coli bacteria.
+TNX-1300 (T172R/G173Q double-mutant cocaine esterase 200 mg) is a recombinant protein enzyme produced through rDNA technology in a non-disease-producing strain of E. coli bacteria.
 Cocaine Esterase (CocE) was identified in a bacterium (Rhodococcus) that uses cocaine as its sole source of carbon and nitrogen and that grows in soil surrounding coca plants.
 The gene encoding CocE was identified and the protein was extensively characterized.
 CocE catalyzes the breakdown of cocaine into metabolites ecgonine methyl ester and benzoic acid.
-Wild-type CocE is unstable at body temperature, so targeted mutations were introduced in the CocE gene and resulted in the T172R/G173Q double-mutant CocE, which shows activity for approximately 6 hours at body temperature.
-In a Phase 2 study, of volunteer cocaine abusers conducted prior to Tonix licensing the program, TNX-1300 was well tolerated at 100 mg or 200 mg i.v. doses and rapidly, within a few minutes, interrupted cocaine effects after cocaine 50 mg i.v. challenge.
-TNX-1300 has been granted Breakthrough Therapy designation by the FDA for the treatment of cocaine intoxication.
+Wild-type CocE is unstable at body temperature, so targeted mutations were introduced in the CocE gene and resulted in the T172R/G173Q double-mutant CocE, which shows activity for approximately 6 hours at human body temperature.
+In a Phase 2 study of volunteer cocaine abusers conducted prior to Tonix licensing the program, TNX-1300 was well tolerated at 100 mg or 200 mg i.v. doses and rapidly, within a few minutes, interrupted cocaine effects after cocaine 50 mg i.v. challenge.
+TNX-1300 has been granted BTD by the FDA for the treatment of cocaine intoxication.
 In August 2019, we met with the FDA to seek guidance on the nonclinical study plans to support the clinical development of TNX-1300.
+We intend to initiate a Phase 2 open-label safety study in an emergency department (ED) setting in the second quart of 2021.